StevenBlack/vocab/readme.md

 To bungle or goof up.
 Not recommended in referring to truly serious goof-ups, like erasing your hard disk.
 Better for describing the acts of a waiter who brings every single person the wrong dish at dinner.
 It's one of those words that makes you smile every time you use it.
-Rhymes with boozle.

 ### foray